Broadway opposition brings the curtain down on a planned Times Square casino backed by Jay-Z

 Elsewhere, a sprawling gambling hall is envisioned along Coney Island’s iconic boardwalk in Brooklyn, and a Hard Rock casino has been proposed next to Citi Field in Queens, where the New York Mets play.

-Two “racinos” — slot parlors built alongside horse racing tracks — are also seeking a license to become full-fledged casinos with live table games such as blackjack and poker.
-MGM Resorts is proposing a $2.3 billion expansion of the Empire City Casino at Yonkers Raceway.
-Resorts World, owned by Malaysian casino giant Genting, is proposing a $5.5 billion investment to its gaming facility at the Aqueduct Racetrack in Queens.
+Two “racinos” — slot parlors built alongside horse racing tracks — that are located in Yonkers and in Queens are also seeking a license to become full-fledged casinos with live table games such as blackjack and poker.

 The casino race comes after New York voters in 2013 approved a referendum authorizing up to seven full casinos in the state.